WadasGrzegorz/docs/docker-best-practices.md

 # Docker Best Practices for Node.js Applications

-Docker is a powerful tool for containerizing applications, and when using it with Node.js, following best practices ensures optimal performance, security, and maintainability.
+Docker is a powerful tool for containerizing applications and when using it with Node.js, following best practices ensures optimal performance, security and maintainability.
 Below are some key best practices with examples to help you build efficient and secure Node.js applications using Docker.

 ### 1. Use a Minimal and Official Base Image